Foreman 1.24.2 - very slow hostgroup view and edit for non admin user

 Currently we have configured one location and one (main-)organization with 20 nested organizations.
 All users are assigened to our (main-)organization.

 We only use these nested organizations to give write/edit acces for some group of users to the hostgroup.
 Perhaps there is another way to realize write/edit acces to hostgroups?

-#8 Updated by Christian Fuchs 6 months ago
+#8 Updated by Christian Fuchs over 2 years ago

 Okay, thanks for the information.
 Unfortunately this permission concept does not help us.

 I also tested on our foreman developement environment with only one organization, the behavior was similar.
 The reason is probably the high number (600+) of nested hostgroups (in total).

 Is there any news about the slow hostgroup yet?